opnfv/barometer/docs/requirements/01-intro.rst

 Introduction
 ============
+Barometer is the project that renames Software Fastpath service Quality Metrics (SFQM) an updates its scope which was networking centric.

-The goal of Software Fastpath service Quality Metrics (SFQM) is to develop the utilities and libraries in `DPDK`_ to support:
+The goal of SFQM was to develop the utilities and libraries in DPDK to
+support:

 * Measuring Telco Traffic and Performance KPIs.
 Including: